SEKOIA-IO/documentation/_shared_content/develop/guides/formats/create_a_format.md

 > poetry run pytest test_formats.py --format='format-name' --fix-expectations # fix test expectations
 ```

-## Write smart-descriptions
+## Write smart descriptions

-The [structured events](structured_event.md), generated by the parser, can be hardly readable for a human.
+The [structured events](structured_event.md), generated by the parser can be hardly readable for a human.
 The smart descriptions will define how to describe the events and which important information must be displayed in the description to ease the decision-making process.

+To write smart descriptions, follow these steps:

-In the format directory, go to the `_meta` folder and edit `smart-descriptions.json`
+1. In the format directory, go to the `_meta` folder and edit `smart-descriptions.json`

-Follow [this guide](smartdescriptions.md) to write smart-descriptions for your format.
+2. Follow [this guide](smartdescriptions.md) to write smart descriptions for your format